PastIn Person

 Chair, Artificial Intelligence Group at Paul, Weiss, Rifkind, Wharton & Garrison LLP

 Katherine B. Forrest is the Chair of the Artificial Intelligence Group at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-She will participate in the panel 'Navigating the AI Frontier: Justice, Fairness, and Generative AI in Our Courts' at the Trust Conference on October 22, 2025, in London.
+She will participate in the panel 'Navigating the AI Frontier: Justice, Fairness, and Generative AI in Our Courts' at the Trust Conference on October 22, 2025.

 Event Details